- Latin America

 - Exclusive opportunities to network on social media and correspond with thousands of International TEFL Academy alumni teaching in more than 50 countries worldwide.

-These services are lifetime, so once you've taken your TEFL course, you have access to them whenever you wish to go abroad in the future.
+These services are valid for a lifetime, so once you've taken your TEFL course, you have access to them whenever you wish to go abroad in the future.
 International TEFL Academy trains more than 3,500 people a year, many of whom possess a background in education.
 Virtually all of them can gain employment precisely because they do receive the resources and guidance they need actually to make it happen.

 As I mentioned before, if you are already a certified teacher with classroom experience, you are going to be a superb candidate for teaching positions abroad.
 Your experience managing a classroom, lesson planning, communicating with colleagues/parents, and assessing learners will be invaluable in your job hunt, and eventual position overseas.
 But, not all English teaching jobs are the same, and each TEFL market has its unique guidelines that you will need to be aware of when applying for work within them.